 Sec.
-1 amends 43.43.934 RCW
+1 amends RCW 43.43.934.

 Would amend the current method for calculating reimbursement rates under the Basic Firefighter Training Program.
 These rates would be established by the State Fire Marshall.
-Removes provisions related to calculating a reimbursement rate for the Regional Direct Delivery program.
-The Washington State Patrol, through the Director of Fire Protection may adopt rules that are necessary to carry out the purposes of this section.
+The Washington State Patrol, through the Director of Fire Protection (also known as the State Fire Marshal), would be allowed to adopt rules that are necessary to carry out the purposes of this section.